 - Cooperate with QA reviews conducted by CAPIC board members or their delegates.

-- Abide by the determinations of the CAPIC board in QA and Grievance matters.
+- Abide by the determinations of the CAPIC board in QA matters.

-Annual QA Review: After approval as a CAPIC Program member, every program is required to annually update their online profile, including providing the full CV of all licensed psychologist supervisors, current due process documents, didactic program description, and other key educational and procedural aspects of their training program.
-Every program is also required to attest to their continued adherence to CAPIC’s membership criteria, policies and procedures.
+Annual QA Review and Attestation: After approval as a CAPIC Program member, every program is required to annually update their online profile, including providing the full CV of all licensed psychologist supervisors, current due process documents, didactic program description, and other key educational and procedural aspects of their training program.
+Every program is also required to separately attest to their continued adherence to CAPIC’s membership criteria, policies and procedures.
+Online attestation for 2020-2021: https://www.surveygizmo.com/s3/5120476/Annual-CAPIC-Program-Attestation-2020-2021

-The CAPIC office reviews each program’s online profiles annually to ensure that each program continues to meet CAPIC member standards, and programs annually sign an attestation of their compliance with CAPIC criteria and policies.
+CAPIC internship and postdoctoral agency programs also annually sign an attestation of the accuracy and completeness of their full profile on our online directory .
 For CAPIC doctoral internship program members, this also helps ensure that their online profiles are updated for the annual online match process, which begins each Fall and runs through the Spring.

 Status Change Review: Existing program members who seek to upgrade their program status (e.g. add a Full-Time program or add a new training site) follow essentially the same procedures as a new application review, although no application fee is required and a site visit is left to the discretion of the CAPIC Board member conducting the review.